markovav-official/movie-recommender-system/README.md

 ## Overview

-This repository contains the implementation of a movie recommender system using the MovieLens 100K dataset.
+This repository contains the implementation of a movie recommender system using Nearest Neighbors and LightGCN models on the MovieLens 100K dataset.

 ## Author